GabCaz/gabcaz.github.io/_posts/2019-08-15-my-implementation-of-2048.md

   - Programming
 ---

-When I followed [University of Pennsylvania's CIS110][cis110-syllabus], I chose to think of an implementation of the [2048 game][2048-wikipedia] for my final project.
+When I enrolled in [University of Pennsylvania's CIS110][cis110-syllabus], I chose to think of an implementation of the [2048 game][2048-wikipedia] for my final project.

 The objective was to write clean, well organised object-oriented code.
 You can find my corresponding GitHub repository [here][2048-GitHub].